amontilla0/C4NN/README.md

 To play against the trained model just clone this project and run `python HumanVsMachine.py` on the root directory.
-When you're turn is on you would be prompted "please select a column[0-6]:" to select one of the 7 columns where you want to drop a yellow chip.
+When your turn is on, you'd be prompted "please select a column[0-6]:" to select one of the 7 columns where you want to drop a yellow chip.
 Good luck!